mattchutwo/MicroRAM/README.md

   * trace length (i.e. 25)
   * Sparsity information
 * Trace of running the program for 25 cycles
-* Circuit advice
+* Nondeterministic advice for the circuit builder
 * The input (as initial memory).
-Here the memory is a trivial string representing the name of the program and no other argument.
+This program has no input so initial memory is empty.

 ### Passing arguemnts and running the interpreter: